DarkSideOfWii/Priiloader-Patcher/README.md

-This patcher remake is for very very very very laaaaaaaazzzzyyyyyyy people, this file works only if before you copy the file in desktop and type in the terminal: chmod +x PriiloaderPatcher.sh
+This patcher works only with the command: chmod +x PriiloaderPatcher.sh